tensorflow/tensorflow/tensorflow/core/profiler/README.md

 # can also generate memory profile using `-select bytes`
 tfprof> code -select accelerator_micros -max_depth 100000 -output pprof:outfile=<filename>  -trim_name_regexes .*apply_op.*

-# Use pprof to visualize the generated file.
+# Use google-pprof, from the google-perftools package to visualize the generated file.
+# On Ubuntu you can install it with `apt-get install it google-perftools`.
 google-pprof --pdf --nodecount=100 <filename>
 ```